yoshixi/yoshixi-blog/src/contents/en/reflections-on-2022.md

 description: ''

 ---
 I write a blog at the end of every year.
 This year, I will also write the blog for the end of 2022.
 This year, I started working for a new company, and this company's official language is English.
 I had never worked for such a company and wasn't good at English, so I have been making an effort to improve my English skills for now.
-That's one reason, I will start writing this blog in English for this reason.
+That's one reason I will start writing this blog in English for this reason.

 ## Summary